Let go in Gozo - the 'Eco Island'

 This is Gozo, the sister island of Malta in the Mediterranean; it’s a little quieter, a little greener, a little slower perhaps than its next-door neighbour.
 It’s just 5km away from mainland Malta yet Gozitans say that life moves at a more leisurely pace, with more focus on a rural way of life and on preserving the environment.

 The Ministry for Gozo has stated that it ‘will transform Gozo into an ecological island, a model of sustainable development...
 We want to see quality of life in Gozo improving further through education, economic development and social progress.
 Gozo will strive to reduce its carbon and water footprints.
-We want to protect the Gozitan lifestyle, the island’s environment, resources, culture and identity.' (see the PDF produced by the Ministry: Eco-Gozo).
+We want to protect the Gozitan lifestyle, the island’s environment, resources, culture and identity.'

 For visitors, there is a selection of dramatic coastal scenery, quiet beaches and sleepy villages to explore.
 The 5,000-year-old Temples of Ggantija are the oldest free standing structures in the world, while Ramla beach is a stretch of unique red sand.
 The romantic citadel of Victoria was a refuge in the middle ages and the Azure Window at Dwejra is one of the islands's most photogenic spots.